 Defund illegal immigration.

 We need to remove the monetary incentive — indeed, all incentives — from coming here illegally in the first place.
 Illegal immigration from Mexico and Central and South America is a relatively recent phenomenon in our country’s history.
 But these countries did not suddenly move next to us.
 They did not suddenly fall behind us economically.
 What changed is that we developed a larger welfare state that attracted new immigrants, while our government stopped enforcing the laws for political reasons.
 It was like opening up a store and saying “everything is free, shoplifters will not be prosecuted!”
-Of course we got looted, now to the tune of $50 billion per year at the federal level, and another $50 billion at the state and local levels!
+Of course we got looted, now to the tune over $100 billion per year in taxpayer dollars which, sorry, vastly exceeds the $19 billion they contribute in taxes!
 If we take away the benefits of coming here illegally, take away the free money and free healthcare and free schools and free housing, a large part of the problem will solve itself because there will be no reason to show up in the first place.
 American welfare money should be for American citizens, period, full stop, and if some states are not going to cooperate, then their federal grant money should be curtailed accordingly.

 Defunding also means eliminating future birthright citizenship for children of people who are here illegally, which is the ultimate welfare program.
 Our birthright citizenship law was designed to ensure that slaves and their children were treated as equal citizens after the Civil War, not to create a birthright citizenship tourism industry where pregnant women fly over here just to have a kid and go home, or an anchor baby system used by illegals to subvert immigration laws.

 And because defending and defunding is not enough, we need a strong deterrent.